martin-brajer/raid-rolls/README.md

 These are the sources for the [Raid Rolls WoW addon](https://www.curseforge.com/wow/addons/raid-rolls/).

-Raid Rolls is a free and open-source addon for World of Warcraft - client version 5.4.8 (Mists of Pandaria).
+Raid Rolls is a lightweight addon for World of Warcraft.
-Records `/roll`s of your raid/party members.
-Meant for rolling for items in the Master Looter mode, therefore players are sorted in descending order by their rolls.
+Records `/roll`s of your raid/party members and simplifies items distribution when using Master Looter.

 ## Features

+- Rollers are sorted in descending order by their rolls.
 - Shows roller's class (can they equip the item) and raid group number (simplifies item distribution).
 - Saying `pass` in group channels is treated as rolling zero.
 - Right-mouse clicking on the addon window erases all rolls (the same as `/rr reset`).
 - Cheese counters: